Things to Do at Shaanxi History Museum

 Things to Do Nearby

-Large cultural theme park recreating the royal garden of the Tang Dynasty with traditional architecture, performances, and evening light shows
+Large theme park recreating Tang Dynasty culture with gardens, performances, and architecture.
+A bit touristy but genuinely impressive, especially the evening light shows.